Cluster Lashes vs Classic Lashes

 Cluster eyelash extensions are a collection of individual lashes that are grouped together, or ‘clustered’, and glued at one end, finishing with a thick base.
 They can often be made from small, cut sections of a strip lash.
 Their bases tend to be quite wide and heavy.
 These lashes are also known as party lashes, and are sometimes offered as an express eyelash extensions treatment in salons.

-So what is the difference between cluster lashes and individual lashes?
+So what is the difference between cluster lashes and classic lashes?

 Cluster lashes can be very heavy on the eyes and, like strip lashes, they should not be worn for more than a day.
 Unlike individual eyelash extensions,they are applied with glue on top of each other along the lash line (often touching the skin).

 Applying cluster lashes is similar to gluing an entire false eyelash to your eyelid.
-Eyelash extension adhesive should never come into contact with the skin.
+Lash glue should never come into contact with the skin.
 It isn’t designed to touch the skin and should be used extremely delicately.
 The skin/ adhesive contact can easily trigger a severe immune response from the body and, once that’s occurred, the client is allergic to eyelash extension adhesive for life.

 Due to where cluster lashes are applied (the eyelid), they do not shed with your human eyelashes the same way individual eyelashes do.
 If your lashes cannot shed when they naturally reach the end of their lifecycle, it quickly becomes a breeding ground for infection.
 As cluster lashes are applied touching the skin, the hair follicles can become blocked where new lashes struggle to grow, leading to ingrown hairs or styes.

-Individual and volume eyelash extensions are applied to each individual lash with military precision.
+Classic lashes and volume lashes are applied to each individual lash with military precision.
 Using tweezers to isolate the lashes, a lash tech will apply the lashes in layers to ensure absolutely every lash is covered.
 Different lengths, thicknesses and curls can be added to personalise the set and create a unique look for each individual client based on lash length, preferred style, eye and face shape.

 Since the beginning of the lash extensions industry, there has been many horror stories of ‘lash techs’ using cluster lashes to create a lash look, advertising the service as though they are individual lash extensions.
 Placing these lashes onto the natural lashes could have devastating consequences.